aws/sagemaker-hyperpod-cli/README.md

 hyperpod list-jobs [--namespace <namespace>] [--all-namespaces] [--selector <key=value>]
 ```

 * `namespace` (string) - Optional.
-The namespace to list the jobs in.
-If not provided, this command lists the jobs in the namespace specified during connecting to the cluster.
-If the namespace is provided and if the user has access to the namespace, this command lists the jobs from the specified namespace.
+The namespace to use.
+If not specified, this command will first use the namespace when connecting the cluster.
+Otherwise if namespace is not configured when connecting to the cluster, a namespace that is managed by SageMaker will be auto discovered.
 * `all-namespaces` (flag) - Optional.
 If set, this command lists jobs from all namespaces the data scientist users have access to.
 The namespace in the current AWS account credentials will be ignored, even if specified with the `--namespace` option.
 * `selector` (string) - Optional.
 A label selector to filter the listed jobs.
 The selector supports the '=', '==', and '!=' operators (e.g., `-l key1=value1,key2=value2`).